 After graduating from high school in the United States, Piero travelled to the West Indies to work on charter yachts for a year before returning to London, where he eventually studied Sound Design and Technical Theatre.
 This was followed by a spell in the music industry and backstage in theatres before spending three further years at drama school.
 Just as his career as an actor was about to start, he was diagnosed with Multiple Sclerosis, and years of drifting, lack of direction and indolence were focused in an abrupt epiphany thanks not to the diagnosis, but the manner in which it was delivered.

-He lives with his wife, son and daughter on a smallholding near the Malvern Hills in Herefordshire and in late 2018, after seven years of being a hapless amateur smallholder, decided to convert his three and a half acres of pastureland into woodland.
+He lives with his wife, son and daughter on a smallholding near the Malvern Hills in Herefordshire and in late 2018, after seven years of being a hapless amateur smallholder, was prompted to start converting their three and a half acres of pastureland into woodland.